ASA offers support and sympathy to those affected by hurricanes and other natural disasters

 Hazard Vulnerability Analysis

-Prepared by the University of North Texas.
+Prepared by the California Hospital Association.
 Details specific hazards for a variety of disaster scenarios.

 Agency for Healthcare Research and Quality (AHRQ)